khilang/khi.rs/README.md

 The purpose of this example is to exhibit a **UDL**-based encoding of **LaTeX**-like markup.

 Compare this document to the corresponding **LaTeX** document.
-They are similar, but one benefit of the **UDL** document is that the arguments of a command can be determined from syntax alone.
+They are similar, but one benefit of the **UDL** document is that the arguments applied to a command can be determined from syntax alone.

 As an application, this encoding could possibly have a use-case in the wiki article example.
 Articles may contain mathematical notation, and this encoding could be used to encode **LaTeX**-math, that is later displayed by **MathJax**.